sebiwi/dotfiles/README.md

 # Dotfiles

-This is used to be my vim configuration.
+This repository contains the dotfiles needed for my configuration.

-Now it also has my tmux, bash and git configurations.
-Pretty rad.
+I'm using Arch Linux with i3 as of now.

 ## Installation
-Execute the install.sh script.
+Execute the install_arch.sh script.
 This will symlink the required directories and files to all the right places.

 ## Requirements
-- Vim 8
-- The Silver Searcher
+- yay

 ## Contributing
 1. Fork it!